NickPax/my-website/_structures/appositive.md

 E.g. Bill's little sister Jane is taller than you, Jimmy.

-If it is not right next to the word it renames, still use commas if in the middle of the sentence: e.g. He needed to stay alert, the bouncer, as a few trouble makers had arrived.
+If it is not right next to the word it renames, still use commas if in the middle of the sentence: e.g. He needed to stay alert, the bouncer, as a few troublemakers had arrived.

 But it might be **very** far away in the sentence: e.g. It started to make a funny noise half way through the gig -- my brand new Les Paul guitar.